 Production of articles meant to various European journals.

-I have created in 1997 ''Les Éditions du Canonnier'', which publishes recent books as well as republication of ancient work. ''Les Éditions du Canonnier'' deal with military history, uniforms and armaments of men at arms.
+In 1997, I founded ''Les Éditions du Canonnier'', which publishes present-day books and organizes the republication of ancient work. ''Les Éditions du Canonnier'' deals with military history, uniforms and armaments of men at arms.

 Éditions du Canonnier - 22 rue Crébillon - 44000 Nantes - tél 02 40 73 36 00